OscarBackman92/CI-PP2-OScar-B-ckman/README.md

 ### Finishing Quiz

-* When the user have gone through the quiz's 15 different questions, the total score will show and a message of what to do for improvements.
+* When the user has gone through the quiz's 15 different questions, the total score will show and a message of what to do for improvements.
 * Above there will be a restart button for the user to click and start game again.

 ![quiz-end](assets/Readme_images/quiz_done.png)